IBM/data-prep-kit/kfp/kfp_ray_components/README.md

 * The component’s inputs and outputs.
-* The container image that your component’s code runs in, the command to use to run your component’s code, and the command-line arguments to pass to your component’s code99.
+* The container image that your component’s code runs in, the command to use to run your component’s code, and the command-line arguments to pass to your component’s code.
 * The component’s metadata, such as the name and description.

 Components specifications are provided here: